Caryomyia albipilosa

 Identification

 Distinguished from other Caryomyia by specific morphological features described in the original description (Gagné, 2008), though detailed diagnostic characters are not widely published.
-The specific epithet "albipilosa" (-haired) suggests distinctive pilosity that may aid separation from .
+The specific epithet "albipilosa" (white-haired) suggests distinctive pilosity that may aid separation from .
 Identification to species level requires examination of specimens and reference to taxonomic literature.

 Images